When is the deadline for applying through ERAS?

 How do you help residents prepare for the ABIM certification exam?

-Residents do not receive a book allowance during their residency, but they do receive a 10% discount on purchases at the university bookstore.
-All housestaff have free access through the GWU library to MDConsult, DynaMed, Clinical Key, ePocrates, and Lexicomp, as well as over three dozen textbooks and almost 1,000 journals in full text.
-Library resources can be accessed online from any location, including from home.
+We keep MKSAP books in our offices for residents to borrow.
+All housestaff have free access through the GWU library to MDConsult, DynaMed, Clinical Key, Epocrates, and Lexicomp, as well as over three dozen textbooks and almost 1,000 journals in full text.
+Residents get access to Up to Date through the VA Medical Center.
+Library resources and Up to Date can be accessed online from any location, including from home.

-NBME In-Training Exam: All of our PGY2s and PGY3s take the in-training exam to help define areas of improvement for individuals and the program.
-Results of this examination directly affect the content of our noon conferences and morning report.
+NBME In-Training Exam: Our residents take the in-training exam to help define areas of improvement for individuals and the program.
+Results of this examination directly guide the content of our academic conferences and help inform individual learning plans for residents.

-Didactics/Teaching: Once per week, didactics at GW has an exam preparation focus.
+Didactics/Teaching: At least once per week, didactics have an exam preparation focus.
 Topics selected are informed by in-training exam results.
+We also highlight learning pearls on our weekly teaching summary.